10 tips from 4 (former) state tax auditors

 Companies have little control in this area, but here are a few things to consider:

-- Errors on filed returns.
-Continous filing errors generally trigger notices of inquiry and potential estimated assessments.
+- Errors on filed returns: Continuous filing errors generally trigger notices of inquiry and potential estimated assessments.
 These are red flags and could trigger an audit.

 Your best offense is a good defense.
 When you manage sales tax correctly, such as employing internal controls, and conducting periodic self audits before you get audited, you have less to worry about when your name comes up.
 If you have had prior audits, ensure that you have corrected errors found in that audit.